Applegate Lake in Southern Oregon offers reliably good (and often great) fishing, especially for trout and bass.

 Bank anglers often turn to bait such as nightcrawlers or PowerBait.

 Boaters do very well trolling here all year long.

 Trolling a Wedding Ring spinner with a piece of nightcrawler on the hook or even just a plain nightcrawler, will catch fish.
 This is most effective when your lure and bait are fished behind a dodger or flashers to get the fishes’ attention.

-For more about basic trout fishing techniques, read this article.
+Learn more about basic trout fishing techniques.

 These fish can be anywhere from pan-sized to double digits in weight.
 They count toward the trout limit here.

 Applegate Lake Bass Fishing

 Besides the cold water trout and salmon, Applegate is home to some pretty good warmwater fishing, including both smallmouth and largemouth bass.